sudipfgcu/Wireshark_Basics/README.md

 ## 📂 Instructions

 1. Open the `.pcap` file using **Wireshark**.
-2. Apply the following display filters in the top filter bar:
+2. Apply the required display filters in the top filter bar:
-   - `dns` → to view all Domain Name System (DNS) queries and responses.
-   - `tls` → to view all Transport Layer Security (TLS/SSL) traffic.

 ---